COVID-19 and Seasonal Flu 2020-2021

 Influenza viruses and SARS-CoV-2 can both cause serious illness leading to hospitalization or death.

 Deaths are attributed to COVID-19 when the disease is reported as a cause or contributing cause of death on the death certificate.
 The ways such deaths are confirmed is still being refined.
-Through September 2020, the number of U.S. fatalities was over 200,000, and the fatality ratio was approximately 3%, meaning that for every 100 people with COVID-19, about three persons died (Craig, 2020).
+From January 21 through mid-December 2020, the number of U.S. fatalities was over 290,000 (CDC, 2020w).

 By comparison, influenza fatalities were estimated as 24,000–62,000 during the 2019–20 flu season; 34,200 during 2018–19; and 61,000 during 2017–18 (CDC, 2020s, 2020t).
 It appears that COVID-19 is more deadly than seasonal flu, but it is too early to draw any conclusions from current data (CDC, 2020j).